training-up/grassroots-summit-2015/README.md

 grassroots-summit-2015
 ======================

-Organization for grassroots programming summit 2015.
+See http://training-up.org for more information.